Brands We Like: Dove

 After months of worldwide photo and video shoots, endless hours of research and countless meetings concentrated on tweaking of the messaging, it was time to unleash the “Real Beauty” campaign.
 But, could this plan really connect with what women were thinking and feeling to help Dove become more pertinent and profitable at the same time?

 Over a decade later, the answer is pretty clear.
-Although Dove executives don’t release their profit margins, they will emphatically tell you that the campaign has boosted brand loyalty.
+Although Dove executives don’t release their profit margins, they will emphatically tell you that the campaign has boosted brand loyalty (you can learn more about brand loyalty here).
 The campaign can still be seen – all over the world in print, on billboards, on tv and radio and worldwide on the internet.
 Dove’s “Evolution” clip was one of the biggest YouTube smashes (back when YouTube first became a thing) and one of their Real Beauty spots that put women front and center as they describe their appearances to an artist, became one of the most-watched videos of all time.

 Fernando Machado, VP of Dove Skin, was quite happy, “The campaign evoked an emotional reaction in millions of people that inspired them to share the positive message with others.
 Beyond just the millions of views and publicity impressions, it is the outpouring of testimonials from around the world that are exciting us.”

 I imagine the testimonials are still pouring in because the campaign has not slowed down.
 If anything, it has gained even more momentum as evidenced by a different spin on the Real Beauty campaign.
 (And, yes.
-That’s the ad that made me cry.)
+This is the ad that made me cry.)